epfl-ada/ada-2020-project-milestone-p3-p3_share_loc/README.md

 - 18 dec: Report (Mouhannad)
 - 23 dec: Video (Charles)

-## P4 update: Members contributions
+## P4 update

+After quantitatively considering the features described below (such as gender), we realized that not all of them were relevant to the questions that we investigated, so we left them behind.

+However, the core of our project wasn't modified: we studied the influence of features such as age and income on food habits, and hence diabetes prevalence.

+The task breakdown was also a bit modified, and the members' contributions were the following:

-- Charles: Data wrangling, minor EDA, wrote part of the plots interpretation
+- Charles: Data wrangling, minor EDA, wrote part of the plots interpretation, video
 - Mohanad: Plots, conclusion of the data story
 - Ulysse: EDA, model elaboration and plots, set up the webpage and structure of the data story